 Last week I was approached by an owner of a local construction company.
 He was ready to start his project but was shorthanded and asked if Construction Personnel Group would help.
 Within three hours I was on his site and had completed my needs assessment.
 He committed to needing three guys.
 He signed my paperwork and we shook hands.
 It was then that the conversation took a left turn.
 He said to me, “Call me in two days and I’ll let you know what we are doing for sure.”

-Fact: It is somewhat difficult for me to compete with you – especially if you place a minimal value on your time.
+Truth: It is somewhat difficult for me to compete with you – especially if you place minimal value on your time.
 If you’re the type of person who would rather change your own oil than pay someone $29.95 to do it, then it is possible that you would have a difficult time seeing the dollar value of our service.
 Most managers generate between $100 and $300 per hour for their company.
-My recommendation is that you go generate money for your organization rather than trying to save a $5/hour fee.
+My recommendation is that you go generate money for your organization rather than trying to save a $5 or $6/hour fee.
 Our greatest value to you comes when you let us do our job.

 I’m a numbers cruncher, so let me give you another example.
 For years I ran a remodeling company.
 Sometimes we would deconstruct something where a lot of the materials would be salvageable.
 Take a 2×4 for example.
 A new one costs about $3.
 In my company, a lead carpenter might produce $500,000 a year by himself.
 That means his time is worth about $4.17 of revenue/minute.
 Why do we see so many perfectly good 2×4’s in the dumpsters?
 Because the three minutes it would take a lead guy to pull nails out of it would cost $12 of revenue.
 The same principle holds true when a project manager or owner spends his/her day conducting interviews.
 My recommendation: go produce something.